6 Spatial and temporal patterns of the terrestrial carbon cycle

 Leaf phenology is either controlled by temperatures and light availability in temperate, boreal, and tundra ecosystems, or by water availability in warm, seasonally dry climates elsewhere.
 The water control on vegetation and leaf phenology will be discussed in Chapter 8.

 In winter-cold climates (temperate, boreal, and tundra climate zones C, D, and E, see Figure 2.22), leaf phenology of deciduous plants is driven by the seasonal fluctuations of temperature and radiation.
-Leaves are shed before winter to avoid damage by cold temperatures and because the limited gains by C assimulation during dark and cold winter months does not outweigh the costs for maintenance of vital functions.
+Leaves are shed before winter to avoid damage by cold temperatures and because the limited gains by C assimilation during dark and cold winter months does not outweigh the costs for maintenance of vital functions.
 In seasonally dry climates (mainly climate zones Am, Aw, see Figure 2.22), leaves are shed to avoid water loss and avoid dangerous desiccation of the plant.
 Leaf area also varies more gradually in response to seasonal variations in climate.
 LAI can have a seasonal cycle also in evergreen forests and shrublands.
 In grasslands, LAI typically has a strong seasonal cycle, with rapid foliage development and senescence during the typically relatively short vegetation period - but without the typical budbreak, leaf unfolding, and leaf shedding as in deciduous trees.

 Photosynthesis and the exchange of CO2 between the land surface and the atmosphere are very directly affected by the amount of active green leaves - as measured by fAPAR (Equation 4.1).
-Coupled to this exchange is the exchange of water vapour and the surface energy balance.
+Coupled to this exchange is the exchange of water vapor and the surface energy balance.
 Therefore, leaf phenology is a primary control on land-climate interactions and the carbon cycle.
 Leaf phenology is not only a driver of land-climate interactions, but is also driven by climate.
 Different controls act on the leaf unfolding and leaf senescence dates.

 6.2.1 Leaf unfolding